Aditi-Ethiraj14/OceanSync/README.md

 ![VS Code](https://img.shields.io/badge/IDE-VS%20Code-blue)
 ![License](https://img.shields.io/badge/License-All%20Rights%20Reserved-red)

-*OceanSync* is a web application that allows users to *report incidents on the sea shore* in real-time, such as drowning cases, oil spills, or other emergencies.
+*OceanSync* is an application that allows users to *report incidents on the sea shore* in real-time, such as drowning cases, oil spills, or other emergencies.
 Users can capture images, add descriptions, and upload incidents, which are then directed to the relevant authorities via the *API server* for prompt action.
 Authorities respond *according to the priority* of the alerts.

 ---

 ## 🚀 Features

 <details>
-<summary>Click to expand</summary>

 - *Incident Reporting* — Capture images and add descriptions of incidents.
 - *Real-Time Location Logging* — Automatically records the location of reported incidents.